GMOD/Apollo/docs/Troubleshooting.md

     }
 ```

-2) Disallow writing overflow to disk (best solution for small installations):
+#### Disallow writing overflow to disk

+Can be used for small instances

 ```
     grails.cache.config = {